Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhubs/README.md

     loop.run_until_complete(receive())
 ```

-### Consume events and save checkpoint using a checkpoint store
+### Consume events and save checkpoints using a checkpoint store

 `EventHubConsumerClient` is a high level construct which allows you to receive events from multiple partitions at once
 and load balance with other consumers using the same Event Hub and consumer group.